Bedale Leech House

 This late Georgian Bedale Leech House in Bedale, North Yorkshire, England, is a unique example of a building constructed to keep live medicinal leeches (Hirudo medicinalis) healthy prior to their sale by the local apothecary to doctors and private individuals for the purpose of blood letting as a medical procedure to cure or prevent a variety of illnesses and diseases.

 The Leech house

 The 'Leechery' is a small brick built and castellated structure, measuring 3.25 m by 3.07 m, which stands on the bank of the Bedale Beck.
 It was restored by the Bedale District Heritage Trust in 1985 and sits in a quarter of an acre of gardens known as the 'Bedale Renaissance Park' with an information board that explains its history and significance.
-It was built by an apothecary on the estate of the Beresford-Pierse family of Bedale Hall in the late 18th or early 19th century and was used for storing leeches until the early 1900s.
+It was built by an apothecary on the estate of the Beresford-Peirse family of Bedale Hall in the late 18th or early 19th century and was used for storing leeches until the early 1900s.